T3sT3ro/T3sT3ro.github.io/stuff/formatter/README.md

 Formatter can operate in two modes: either reading from standard input, or from passed arguments.
 When reading from standard input, it reads until EOF (`<CTRL>+D`) and prints text with proper ANSI sequences to the standard output.
 It processes characters on the fly, so it doesn't need to read the whole file first.
 It only has to store styles stack and some small memory for parsing brackets, or leading whitespace padding of textblock.

 Active styles are kept on a stack.
-To push new style onto stack we introduce special sequence: `{<format>--`, where each operator occurss at most once  (aside from color operator - of which we can have at most 2 - 1st for foreground color, second for background color).
-We use `--}` to pop the formatting.
-Being a stream editor, we don't find balanced brackets in the stream - we greadily match the bracket at push an ANSI escape as soon as it matches.
-If we for example try to pop more styles than there are on the stack, we will simply print `--}` AKA fail silently.
+To push new style onto stack write `{<format>--` sequence, where each operator occurs at most once  (aside from selection operator - at most 2 can occur - 1st for foreground color, 2nd for background color).
+Use `--}` to pop the formatting.
+Being a stream editor, it doesn't find balanced brackets - it greadily matchex the bracket and pushes an ANSI escapes.

+Popping more states than stack has results in `--}` being written to output AKA fail silently.
 This program should never fail if input is supplied.
-It works on best-effort basis - if it can be parsed, it is parsed, but if it cannot be, it is simply printed as-is.
+It works on best-effort principle - if a sequence can be parse, it is parsed, but if it can't, it is simply printed as-is.

-Styles propagate through the stack (with few exceptions), so we stack formattings.
-Everything should be explained in the programs legend - simply use `./formatter -l` to display legend and learn what it can do.
+Styles propagate through the stack (with few exceptions like RESET=`0` and TRIM=`#`), so we stack formattings.
+Everything is explained in the legend - simply use `./formatter -l` to display see and learn what it can do.
+You can also examine the source code of `formatter.cpp` to see minimal manual.

-It also supports standard `./formatter -h` option for getting help, so better check it first.
-The legend is in the top part of the source code.

 ## Preparation/installation